 If your documents are from a non EU country, you most likely will need to provide certified translations

 Your residential lease contract.
 Proof of local residence/address is required for registration.
 This can be a temporary accommodation address which must be valid until issue of the final residence/work permit.
 Change of address within the same canton can be easily processed when permanent accommodation is confirmed.
 Change of address into another canton can create complications.

 Work contract or confirmation of admission to higher education institutions

 For non-EU/EFTA citizens: police record from your home country, work permit approval/ entry visa

 Other documents may be required depending on the local authority's requirements.

-Certificate proving competence in the local language of Level A1 at a minimum, or proof of registration in a language course with this qualification as its goal (Not applicable for nationals from Germany, Austria, Belgium, Denmark, Spain, France, Greece, Italy, Netherlands, principality of Lichtenstein and Portugal).
+(Only applicable for dependants) Certificate proving competence in the local language of Level A1 at a minimum, or proof of registration in a language course with this qualification as its goal (Not applicable for nationals from Germany, Austria, Belgium, Denmark, Spain, France, Greece, Italy, Netherlands, principality of Lichtenstein and Portugal).

 Make sure to call your local commune/Gemeinde first to inquire about required documents before going there to register

 The authorities in some cantons will require full payment of fees in cash upon registration, so plan to have the cash with you.
 In other cantons, the authorities will send an invoice.